- Books, Literature, and Writing»

 Interestingly, good podcasts share some best practices with blogs:

 - Deliver Value.
 Like talk radio, the ramblings of a popular celebrity or respected podcast host can provide information or entertainment value for listeners.
 But for most non-celebrity podcast publishers, those ramblings better provide solid content and value in terms of information or art.
 Know your audience, know what they want!
 This is especially critical for paid subscription podcasts where expectations for exclusive content and value are higher.
-Click here to learn how to know your audience better.

 - Tell Them How to Subscribe.
 Like webinars, sometimes subscribing to and accessing podcasts can present challenges to listeners who are new to podcasting or the platform being used.
 Always provide instructions on how to subscribe and listen.
-Click here to learn more about webinars.

 - Offer Alternative Access for Free Podcasts.
 Some people may not always wish to listen to podcasts on platforms such as iTunes or apps, choosing instead to listen via the Internet, either on their computers or smartphones.
 If the podcast is free content, consider offering it as an audio file on a standard website page or blog post for downloading or listening to help expand the audience.

 - Understand Podcasting Expectations.
 When people subscribe to magazines or blogs, they expect that it will be a regularly and continuously published program or content feed.
 Same can be true with podcasting, especially for paid subscriptions.
 If you're not committed to podcasting on a regular basis, consider offering your audio content as standalone "resources."
-Click here to learn how to "blog" without really blogging.

 Disclaimer: Both the publisher and author have used their best efforts in preparation of this information.
 No representations or warranties for its contents, either expressed or implied, are offered or allowed and both parties disclaim any implied warranties of merchantability or fitness for your particular purpose.
 The advice and strategies presented herein may not be suitable for you, your situation or business.
 Consult with a professional advisor where and when appropriate.
 Neither the publisher nor author shall be liable for any loss of profit or any other damages, including but not limited to special, incidental, consequential or punitive, arising from or relating to your reliance on this information.